 Peter Schoof asked this question on his EBizQ forum this morning, and I thought I would copy my response here:

-This question hinges on a clear definition of BPM for which there is no general agreement.
+This question hinges on a clear understanding of traditional flow-chart oriented BPM for which there is some widespread confusion.
 As you read responses to this question, keep in mind that many people confuse BPM (which is a management practice) with BPM Suite (which is a technological product to support the practice).
 Many BPM Suites support not only the practice of BPM, but many other management practices as well, and this confuses the entire discussion.
-For discussion, we should use the wikipedia definition of BPM.
+For discussion, we should use the updated, One Common Definition for BPM.